kredar/kredar.github.io/_posts/2021-07-30-Books-I-recommend.md

   - image_path: /assets/images/quiet.jpg
     alt: "Quiet"
     title: "Quiet by Susan Cain"
-    text: "I never knew about the concept of introverts and extroverts.
+    excerpt: "I never knew about the concept of introverts and extroverts.
 So who are these two types of people?
 What is the difference between their personalities?
 What are their strength and weaknesses?
 How can introverts succeed in a world that value extroverted behaviours?
 You are going to find answer's in Susan Cain's book."
     url: "https://amzn.to/3xMoLXU"
     btn_label: "Amazon"
     btn_class: "btn--primary"